castep-docs/workshop/docs/workshop/00_starting.md

 `cp ~mmm0389/run_castep24.sh ~/`

 This will give you a file called run_castep24.sh in your home folder.
-You *must* edit this file and change the line UKCP_EXT to be your relevant group on young.
+You *must* edit this file and change the line UKCP_YORK_P to be your relevant group on young (probably UKCP_EXT)..
 Please ask if you are not sure, as this will give errors later on.

 ### Scratch